osmandapp/web/main/docs/user/search/search-all.md

 ## Overview

 **Search** is a useful tool for quickly finding locations.
-You can use search to find a location by address, coordinates, points of interest (POIs), or previous searches. [*Address search*](#address-search) allows you to enter the address you are looking for to get an exact location. [*Сoordinates*](#coordinates-search) search allows you to enter geographic coordinates such as latitude and longitude. [*POI Search*](#poi-search) allows you to search for nearby places in specific categories, such as cafes, hotels, or filling stations.
-And [*Search History*](#history-search) saves past searches for quick access to previously found places.
+You can use search to find a location by address, coordinates, points of interest (POIs), or previous searches.
+Search [*Address*](#search-address) allows you to enter the address you are looking for to get an exact location. [*Сoordinates*](#search-coordinates) search allows you to enter geographic coordinates such as latitude and longitude.
+Search [*POI*](#search-poi) allows you to search for nearby places in specific categories, such as cafes, hotels, or filling stations.
+And search [*History*](#search-history) saves past searches for quick access to previously found places.
 The search feature makes it easy to plan trips, navigate unknown terrain, and find places of interest nearby.

 ## How to use